62442katieb/IDConn/paper.md

 graph theoretic measures, for linear regression-based analyses with behavioral, demographic, psychophysiological, or other continuous variables.
 Furthermore, it conforms with the Brain Imaging Data Structure (BIDS; [@Gorgolewski:2016]) for optimal redistribution and sharing of pipeline outputs.
+While there are a host of extant open-source software tools for analyzing fMRI data, many assume a level of code literacy and related skills that are not common in researchers from the psychological sciences and less computational backgrounds, in general. `IDConn` fills this gap and provideds an open, reproducible option for data analysis that incorporates high-quality software tools and up-to-date "best practices" for analyzing fMRI data.

 `IDConn` was designed for applications in human neuroimaging research, providing a flexible, open data analysis stream that takes in preprocessed fMRI data and